Newark Liberty International Airport

 The City of Newark built the airport on 68 acre of marshland in 1928, and the Army Air Corps operated the facility during World War II.
 The airport was constructed adjacent to Port Newark and U.S. Route 1.
-After the Port Authority took it over in 1948, an instrument runway, a terminal building, a control tower, and an air cargo center were added.
-The airport's Building 51 from 1935 is a National Historic Landmark.
-Newark is one of three major airports serving the New York metropolitan area; the others are John F. Kennedy International Airport and LaGuardia Airport, which are also operated by the Port Authority.
-Newark is the oldest of the three.
+After the Port Authority took over the facility in 1948, an instrument runway, a terminal building, a control tower, and an air cargo center were constructed.
+The airport's Building One from 1935 was added to the National Register of Historic Places in 1980.